 All on-ground instruction occurs at the main campus located at 404 Camino del Rio S, Suite 102, San Diego, California 92108.
+All MSNFNP and PMFNP immersion instruction occurs at 4605 E. Elwood St, Phoenix, Arizona.
 Online coursework is completed at a location determined by the student.

-The campus provides classrooms that are appropriately furnished with laboratory and instructional furniture for the type of work performed.
-Supplies for each program of study are available in the classrooms and laboratories.
 The facility is readily accessible for students requiring physical accommodations.
 In addition to ample parking, the campus is conveniently located near public transportation and freeway access.

-The campus has common areas that are open to students with vending machines that provide a variety of snacks and refreshments.
+The campus has common areas that are open to students.
 Students are encouraged to use the lounge when eating and are asked to respect the right of all students to a clean environment.
-Food and beverages are not allowed in classrooms and laboratories.
+Food and beverages are not allowed in classrooms.